Aliasing in Near-Field Array Ambiguity Functions: a Spatial Frequency-Domain Framework: Introduction

-To similarly mitigate the effect of grating lobes in the \gls{nf} regime, obtaining mathematical descriptions of their geometrical structure in the \gls{af} is crucial.
-This task is particularly challenging because the \gls{nf} introduces additional complexities due to the nonlinear spatial phase variations in steering signals, rendering exact closed-form expressions of the \glspl{af} generally unobtainable.
-Recent approaches have largely relied on angle-distance domain analysis, leveraging \emph{simplifying assumptions} to obtain approximate closed-form expressions of the \gls{af} for specific array topologies.
+To mitigate the effect of grating lobes in the \gls{nf} regime, it is essential to mathematically characterize their geometric structure in the \gls{af}. \rev{This task is particularly challenging because the \gls{nf} regime introduces nonlinear spatial phase variations in steering signals, which generally preclude the derivation of exact closed-form expressions of the \gls{af}.} Recent approaches have largely relied on angle-distance domain analysis, leveraging \emph{simplifying assumptions} to obtain approximate closed-form expressions of the \gls{af} for specific array topologies.
 For example, the authors in \cite{li_near_field_2023} exploit the unique regular structure of modular \glspl{xla} and define a sub-array-based uniform spherical wave model that assumes an inner \gls{ff} regime within each module.
-In \cite{kosasih_spatial_2025}, the achievable beamwidth that maintains a low grating lobes level is investigated in a similar modular \gls{xla} context.
-Additionally, \cite{zhou_sparse_2025} exploits Fresnel approximations to evaluate the beam patterns for linear sparse arrays and extended coprime arrays.
+In \cite{kosasih_spatial_dof_2025}, the achievable beamwidth that maintains a low grating lobe level is investigated in a similar modular \gls{xla} context.
+Additionally, \cite{zhou_sparse_2025} exploits Fresnel approximations to evaluate the beampatterns for linear sparse arrays and extended coprime arrays.